RayNCode/code_collab/ROAD_MAP.md

 # code_collab
 Final Projet in Machine Learning

 30-12-2023

 ML_1_Stat_Desc --> Descriptive stats of our variables from learn dataset.
 ML_2_Model --> I tried 2 models and compare their performance without using hyperparameters (Random Forest, Logistic Regression).
 Results are quite similar at this stage.

+!!
+I can't run the notebooks in collab because the CSV is not linked to them.
+I don't know how to circumvent this issue.

-ML_2_Categories --> I just tried to see what kind of categories we had in the learn dataset to better encode these variables.
+ML_3_Categories --> I just tried to see what kind of categories we had in the learn dataset to better encode these variables.

 Next steps: